 Not every website host is created equal.
-If you have a WordPress or WooCommerce site and aren’t using a hosting solution designed with WordPress in mind, your website’s performance will suffer.
+If you have a WordPress or WooCommerce site and aren’t using a managed WP hosting solution designed with WordPress in mind, your website’s performance will suffer.
 A WordPress optimized host – like Pressable – offers lightning-fast performance, strong reliability, and dedicated support services that can help you with both general and WordPress-specific issues.

 Get in contact with our specialists.
 They will answer any questions you have and talk about what we can offer you to ensure your website runs at peak performance.